Chatterino/chatterino2/src/providers/twitch/api/README.md

 ### Get Channel
 URL: https://dev.twitch.tv/docs/v5/reference/channels#get-channel

- * We use this API in `widgets/dialogs/UserInfoPopup.cpp updateUserData` to show the user ID of the user you clicked
  * We use this API in `providers/twitch/TwitchChannel.cpp refreshTitle` to check the current stream title/game

 ### Check user follows by Channel